junglee0713/16S_QIIME2/README.md

     --notemp \
     --printshellcmds
 ```
-- When submitting jobs using `qsub`, you may run e.g. `bash run_snakemake.bash path/to/config_test.yml`
+- When submitting jobs using `sbatch`, you may run e.g. `bash run_snakemake.bash path/to/config_test.yml`
   - `bash dryrun_snakemake.bash path/to/config_test.yml` for dryrun
   - `bash unlock_snakemake.bash path/to/config_test.yml` for unlocking